-Under normal conditions, automatic or manual disengagement of the autopilot should be free of significant transients or out-of-trim forces that are not consistent with the manoeuvres being conducted by the aeroplane at the time of disengagement.
-If multiple autopilots are engaged, any disengagement of an individual autopilot should be free of significant transients and should not adversely affect the operation of the remaining engaged autopilot(s).
+In consequence of specifications in CS 25.1329(d), Uunder normal conditions, automatic or manual disengagement of the autopilot should must be free of significant transients or out-of-trim forces that are not consistent with the manoeuvres being conducted by the aeroplane at the time of disengagement.
+If multiple autopilots are engaged, any disengagement of an individual autopilot should must be free of significant transients and should not adversely affect the operation of the remaining engaged autopilot(s) (CS 25.1329(d)).

-Under non-normal or rare-normal conditions, disengagement of the autopilot may result in a significant transient.
+Under non-normal or rare-normal conditions (see CS 25.1329(e)), disengagement of the autopilot may result in a significant transient.
 The flight crew should be able to respond to a significant transient without:

-- exceptional piloting skill, alertness, or strength, - forces greater than those given in CS 25.143(c), and - accelerations or attitudes in the aeroplane that might result in a hazard to secured or non-secured occupants.
+- exceptional piloting skill, alertness, or strength, - forces greater than those given in CS 25.143(ed), and - accelerations or attitudes in the aeroplane that might result in a hazard to secured or non-secured occupants.